-You can add many add-ons to Internet Explorer - video and graphics plug-ins such as Adobe Flash Player or Microsoft Silverlight; security add-ons such as Trusteer Rapport or WOT Safe Surfing Tool; custom toolbars, accelerators, etc.
+You can add many add-ons to Internet Explorer - video and graphics plug-ins such as Adobe Flash Player or Microsoft Silverlight; security add-ons such as Trusteer Rapport; custom toolbars, accelerators, etc.

 While Microsoft's own add-ons work flawlessly most of the time, third-party add-ons can spell trouble more frequently.
-It might mean that Internet Explorer does not start, works slowly, stops responding, or some content is not displayed correctly on web pages.
+This might mean that Internet Explorer does not start, or responds slowly, or some content is not displayed correctly on web pages.

 Do not overload Internet Explorer with toolbars, you do not need all of them.
 Many programs offer to install additional toolbars, such as AVG toolbar, Google toolbar, Ask toolbar, BSPlayer toolbar, etc. If you do not use them, disable them - they chunk up memory and waste screen space.